tecktal/tecktal_ai_ethiopia/README.md

 docker compose up -d
 ```

-Wait for all services to start (first run may take a few minutes).
+Wait for all services to start (FIRST RUN MAY TAKE A FEW MINUTES).

 ### Step 2.6: Access LibreChat